-- Establish a Resilience Hub and Environmental Learning Center that serves the community and provides a destination with reliable electricity, potable water, temporary shelter, food, indoor heating or cooling, social services, workforce development, training opportunities, and fellowship during public emergencies.

-- a.
-Potential Hub partners could include:

-the Eastern Montgomery Regional

-Services Center, the Montgomery

-County Department of Health and

-Human Services, Montgomery County

-Department of General Services

-(MCDGS), Office of Emergency

-Management and Homeland Security

-(OEMHS), MCPS, FRS, DPS,

-Montgomery College, and the

-Montgomery County Department of

-Recreation, and other public and non governmental services agencies.
+- Establish a Resilience Hub and Environmental Learning Center that serves the community and provides a destination with reliable electricity, potable water, temporary shelter, food, indoor heating or cooling, social services, workforce development, training opportunities, and fellowship during public emergencies. - a.
+Potential Hub partners could include: the Eastern Montgomery Regional Services Center, the Montgomery County Department of Health and Human Services, Montgomery County Department of General Services (MCDGS), Office of Emergency Management and Homeland Security (OEMHS), MCPS, FRS, DPS, Montgomery College, and the Montgomery County Department of Recreation, and other public and nongovernmental services agencies. - 2.
+The East County Community Recreation Center grounds should be retrofitted to include outdoor recreation amenities such as open space, an outdoor athletic field, play space, nature trail, community gardens, and pollinator gardens.

-- If Montgomery College locates a new fullservice campus in East county, several sites could accommodate the size, scale,

-and operations to support campus activities within the plan area.
-Possible locations include the Auto Sales Park on Briggs Chaney Road, the Verizon properties on U.S. 29, or a site near the intersection of Columbia Pike (U.S. 29) and East Randolph Road, should one of these sites be available or of interest to the college.

-- 3. Given the lack of additional elementary school sites owned by Montgomery County Public Schools (MCPS) in the vicinity, and the diminishing availability of large parcels of land in general, opportunities to obtain an additional elementary school site should be sought before the actual need arises, including but not limited to the following options:

-- a.
-MCPS should consider the Fairland Center as an additional elementary school site that can serve the Plan area and vicinity and seek to relocate the holding facility to an alternate location.

-- MCPS should consider the possibility

-of retrofitting a non-traditional site,
+- Consider expanding indoor capacity at the East County Community Recreation Center and explore ways to optimize existing public open space and natural features for additional outdoor programs and amenities. - 4.
+If Montgomery College locates a new fullservice campus in East county, several sites could accommodate the size, scale, and operations to support campus activities within the plan area.
+Possible locations include the Auto Sales Park on Briggs Chaney Road, the Verizon properties on U.S. 29, or a site near the intersection of Columbia Pike (U.S. 29) and East Randolph Road, should one of these sites be available or of interest to the college. - 5.
+Given the lack of additional elementary school sites owned by Montgomery County Public Schools (MCPS) in the vicinity, and the diminishing availability of large parcels of land in general, opportunities to obtain an additional elementary school site should be sought before the actual need arises, including but not limited to the following options: - MCPS should consider the Fairland Center as an additional elementary school site that can serve the Plan area and vicinity and seek to relocate the holding facility to an alternate location. - b.
+MCPS should consider the possibility of retrofitting a non-traditional site,

-such as vacant office or commercial

-space, into an adaptive reuse school

-facility, or acquiring a place of worship

-site seeking to relocate or close.

-- c.
-MCPS should pursue acquisition, reservation, or dedication of land as part of property redevelopment at the Auto Sales Park, the Verizon office and data center, or some other vacant or unoccupied property of appropriate size beyond the Master Plan area.